singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

    * - features
      - Optional key, value paired set of features to enable for the container.
 Currently allowed keys: *gpu* *home* and *x11*.
      - varies
+   * - singularity_scripts
+     - key value pairs of wrapper names (e.g., executable called by user) and local container script for Singularity
+     - false
+   * - docker_scripts
+     - key value pairs of wrapper names (e.g., executable called by user) and local container script for Docker or Singularity
+     - false

 A complete table of features is shown here.
 The